cloudogu/gitops-playground/README.md

 ```
 * or both, where the individual URLs take precedence.

+Note:
-Note: `jenkins-url` and `scmm-url` are for external services and do not lead to ingresses, but you can set them via `--base-url` for now.
+* `jenkins-url` and `scmm-url` are for external services and do not lead to ingresses, but you can set them via `--base-url` for now.
+* In order to make use of the `Ingress` you need an ingress controller.
+If your cluster does not provide one, the Playground can deploy one for you, via the [`--ingress-nginx` parameter](#deploy-ingress-controller).

 ###### Local ingresses